stevejoluc/stevejoluc.github.io/docs/index.md

 Welcome to my Gitlab page! :wave_tone2:

 ## Introduction
 Hello, my name is Steven.
 I am a natural leader who is passionate about about technology and people.
 I approach each day with a growth mindset; this has taught me to not be afraid of change, but to embrace it.
-I take pride in being a **continuous learner**, **identifying opportunities to grow**, and **always challenging the status quo**.
+I take pride in being a continuous learner, identifying opportunities to grow, and always challenging the status quo.

 ## Values
 - [x] Family